thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 ## Future workshops

-In order to support the open source development of the _thi.ng_ tool chain and to provide more learning resources, I’m intending to run more workshops like this (also more regularly), over the foreseeable future. **These will not only be focused on Clojure** — I absolutely believe in combined skillsets!
-If you’re interested, please do check [workshop.thi.ng](http://workshop.thi.ng) for more details of upcoming workshops and/or sign up to the no-spam [announcement newsletter](https://tinyletter.com/thi-ng).
+In order to support the open source development of the _thi.ng_ tool chain and to provide more learning resources, I'm intending to run more workshops like this (also more regularly), over the foreseeable future. **These will not only be focused on Clojure** — I absolutely believe in combined skillsets!
+If you're interested, please do check [workshop.thi.ng](http://workshop.thi.ng) for more details of upcoming workshops and/or sign up to the no-spam [announcement newsletter](https://tinyletter.com/thi-ng).